dkharazi/notes/content/notes/probability_theory/bias.md

 	- Regularizing our model
 	- Removing features from our model
 	- Including more data in our testing set

+### Synonyms for Bias-Variance Tradeoff
+- The bias-variance tradeoff is essentially a tradeoff between simplicity and complexity
+- It is a tradeoff between generalization and specificity
+- Learning algorithms typically over-learns a training dataset, because that's exactly what we are asking it to do
+- It is our job to apply some generalization to the model in order to find a balance
+- The bias-variance tradeoff is essentially a tradeoff between fitting a model to the training dataset as closely as possible and fitting a generalized model

+---

+### tldr

+- An estimator (or our model) has bias
+- An estimator (or our model) has variance
+- The random variable in our model has an expected value and variance
+- The bias of an estimator refers to how much predicted values differ from true values:

+$$ \text{bias} = \text{predicted} - \text{true} $$

+- The variance of an estimator refers to how predictions made on the same value vary on different realizations of the model:

+$$ \text{variance} = \text{predicted} - \text{average predicted value} $$

+- The bias of an estimator can be adjusted if we adjust the predicted values
+- The variance of an estimator can be adjusted if we adjust the predicted values
+- The variance of a random variable can be adjusted if we adjust the observations (i.e. add, decrease, modify, etc.)

+---

 ### References
 - [Bias and Variance Illustrations](http://scott.fortmann-roe.com/docs/BiasVariance.html)